 6.34.1 Applicability to language

+Except for vulnerabilities associated with a variable number of arguments, i.e. varargs, the vulnerability as documented in TR 24772-1 clause 6.34 does not apply to Java since the compiler diagnoses mismatches.

+If there are multiple member methods that are potentially applicable to a method invocation, overload resolution in the compiler determines the actual method to be called or, if multiple candidates still remain, a compiler error results.

 There are two concerns identified with this vulnerability.
-First is if a subprogram is called with a different number of parameters than it expects.
-Second is if parameters of different types are passed than are expected.
+The first is if a subprogram is called with a different number of parameters than it expects.
+The second is if parameters of different types are passed than are expected.

 Java supports variadic functions/methods, termed varargs, as shown in the following example: